Embryo

 How to Read PGT Results

 There are three types of PGT: PGT for monogenic disorders (PGT-M), PGT for structural chromosomal rearrangements (PGT-SR), and PGT for aneuploidy (PGT-A).
-PGT-A is the most routine type performed and as such should be understood by prospective parents.
+PGT-A is the most routine type performed.
+As such, it is an important area of education for prospective parents.

 Fresh vs. Frozen Embryo Transfer

-An embryo transfer is usually the final step in the process of in vitro fertilization (IVF), where the embryo is transferred to the patient’s uterus.
+An embryo transfer is usually the final step in the process of in vitro fertilization (IVF), in which the embryo is transferred to the patient’s uterus.
 The embryos used in this procedure may either be fresh or thawed (after being frozen).

-During IVF, mature eggs are fertilized, either by conventional IVF (insemination) or intracytoplasmic sperm injection (ICSI), after which the resulting embryos are grown in an incubator in the embryology laboratory.
-An embryo transfer is the procedure whereby one or more of the embryos that has been grown in the lab setting is then transferred from culture media into the patient’s uterus, in the hopes of initiating a pregnancy.
+During IVF, mature eggs are fertilized, either by conventional IVF (insemination) or intracytoplasmic sperm injection (ICSI).
+Next, the resulting embryos are grown in an incubator in the embryology laboratory.
+Finally, an embryo transfer is the procedure whereby one or more of the embryos that have been grown in the lab are then transferred into the patient’s uterus in the hopes of initiating a pregnancy.

-Alternatively, embryos can be frozen and preserved by a process called cryopreservation, and then stored to be transferred in a subsequent cycle.
-This is known as a frozen embryo transfer (FET) and requires the cryopreserved embryo to be thawed before transferring into the uterus.ii
+Fresh embryo transfers involve transfer to the uterus several days after egg retrieval within the same IVF cycle.
+The embryo is never frozen.i Alternatively, embryos can be frozen and preserved (known as cryopreservation), then stored to be transferred in a subsequent cycle.
+This process is known as a frozen embryo transfer (FET) and requires the cryopreserved embryo to be thawed before transfer into the uterus.ii

 What Is Involved in the Embryo Transfer Process?